Skip to main content

 3. Inference Throughput

-Tokens generated per second represents the overall inference capability of the system.
+Tokens generated per second indicates the system's overall inference capacity.
 Important for batch processing and multi-user serving scenarios.

 Llama 4 Scout